marten-seemann/draft-seemann-masque-connect-udp-ecn/draft-seemann-masque-connect-udp-ecn.md

 "Proxy-ECN" header field or sets the value to "?0".
 This also refuses the registration of the context IDs.

+## Optimistic Sending of ECN Markings

+{{!RFC9298}} allows the client to send UDP datagrams to the proxy without waiting for the proxy to send a response.
+This is useful for applications that need to send UDP datagrams to the proxy as soon as possible.

+When sending datagrams to the proxy, the client MAY optimistically use the context identifiers proposed in the "Proxy-ECN" header field.
+However, these datagrams will be dropped if the server does not enable ECN mode.
+This is therefore only recommended if the client has prior knowledge that the server likely supports ECN mode.

+A client that wishes to avoid the loss of packets if ECN mode is not enabled SHOULD NOT optimistically use the context identifiers proposed in the "Proxy-ECN" header field.

 # Security Considerations